Chapter 3:

 “Your barrier’s still there, commoner!”
 Pruatt shouted, already preparing his next strike.

 She glanced back.
-He was right, her failed barrier still shimmered in the air.
-She tried to cast a new one, but her thoughts were scattered.
-A screen sluggishly formed, more air than manra.
-The piercer burst through it and clubbed her ribs.
+He was right, her failed barrier was still there, shimmering in the air.
+She tried to cast a new one, but her thoughts were too scattered.
+A screen formed sluggishly, probably more air than manra.
+The piercer burst through and slammed into her ribs.

-Her ears rang, her own wheezing the only sound she could hear.
-Her barriers shattered into shards of glass in the air.
+Her ears rang, and her own wheezing was the only sound she could hear as her barriers shattered into shards of glass in the air.

 “Enough.
 Don’t waste my time.”
 Pruatt sheathed his blade.
 “Raw power without talent is wasted on a commoner like you.
 Step aside.”